What are the requirements to study abroad?

-If you are interested in a MICA summer program, please visit the Summer Travel Intensives site.
+If you are interested in a MICA summer program, please visit the Travel Intensives site.
 MICA Summer Travel Intensives are managed by MICA's Office of Open Studies.
 Sites include Italy, Korea, and South Africa.

-If you are interested in semester study abroad, please see the Choosing a Program page.
+If you are interested in a semester study abroad, please see the Choose a Program page.
 All semester programs are managed by International Education.
 We have programs in over 30 countries.
 Sites include France, Australia, Italy, Indonesia, Denmark, and Japan.
 Students cannot choose programs that are not represented in MICA's portfolio of programs.

 How do I choose a program?

 First, visit our Choose a Program page.
 MICA offers a lot of programs, but not all programs offer the same curriculum and amenities.
 Some are available only to certain majors or require some language ability, while others do not include housing or have a narrowly focused curriculum.
 Make sure you research your program thoroughly by visiting the host institution's website.
 Contact the Office of International Education with any questions.

 What is the difference between an affiliated study abroad program and an exchange program?

 Affiliated study abroad programs are semester-long programs that are often geared toward American or international students.
 An example of an affiliated study abroad program is the SACI program in Italy.
 Study abroad programs typically include well-developed resources, staff, and support systems that students are used to having here in the United States.
 Often, there are field trips and cultural activities included as part of the program, too.
 Affiliated programs also often have an American credit system.